f-erm/TUBerlin_ISIS_downloader/README.md

       is reseved for a specific argument.
       line 1: put your username here
       line 2: put your password here
-      line 3: put the courses you do not want to be checked here, seperated by ','.
+      line 3: put the courses you want to be downloaded here, seperated by ','.
               Use exactly the same name as ISIS.
-              If you want all availible courses, input "none" line 4: put the path, where you want your coursefolders to be created, here.
+              If you want all availible courses, input "" line 4: put the path, where you want your coursefolders to be created, here.
-              If you want the current directory, just type "none" line 5 and onwards: Add any additional pages you want to be checked here.
+              If you want the current directory, just type "" line 5 and onwards: Add any additional pages you want to be checked here.
               Use format "<url>;;<path to where you want to store your files>" Example for a datafile: